zhxl0903/MP-Net-Optical-Flow-Benchmark/README.md

 # MP-Net Optical Flow Benchmark

-This project contains the benchmark results for MP-Net on DAVIS 2016 using input optical flow from 6 models.
+This project contains benchmark results for MP-Net on DAVIS 2016 using input optical flow from 6 models.
 The results are obtained on a desktop PC equipped with GTX 1080 and Ryzen 7 3800x.

 ## Benchmark Results